ibm-cloud-docs/hp-virtual-servers/migrating.md

 # Migrating scenarios
 {: #migrating}

+{{site.data.keyword.hpvs}} is deprecated.
+As of 18 August 2024, you can’t create new instances, and access to free instances will be removed.
+Existing premium plan instances are supported until 31 January 2025.
+Any instances that still exist on that date will be deleted.
+{: deprecated}

 {{site.data.keyword.cloud_notm}} {{site.data.keyword.hpvs}} for VPC is based on the [IBM Secure Execution for Linux](https://www.ibm.com/docs/en/linux-on-systems?topic=virtualization-introducing-secure-execution-linux){: external} technology and provided as a compute option in [IBM Virtual Private Cloud (VPC)](https://www.ibm.com/topics/vpc){: external}.
 By migrating your existing workload to IBM Cloud Hyper Protect Virtual Server instances on VPC, you can make full use of scalable isolation of workloads with hardware-based Secure Execution technoglogy and the flexibility of the VPC architecture.
 For more information, see [Why migrate?](/docs/hp-virtual-servers?topic=hp-virtual-servers-why-migrate).

 Depending on how you provision and deploy your workloads in the IBM Cloud Hyper Protect Virtual Server instance, you can refer to the following migration guide in order to deploy the same workloads to the Hyper Protect Virtual Server instance in VPC.

 In the following context, the `classic instance` refers to the current IBM Cloud Hyper Protect Virtual Server instance that has your workloads, and the `VPC instance` refers to the IBM Cloud Hyper Protect Virtual Server instance on VPC that you will migrate to.
 {: note}

 * [The classic instance provisioned by using an IBM-provided image](#hpvs_instance)